desbma/hddfancontrol/README.md

 ## Features

-* Can be started in daemon mode
+* Can run in daemon mode
 * Can control several fans and/or several drives with a single invocation
 * Can automatically spin down drives after a customizable period of inactivity
 * Can adapt to different fan characteristics